Gangezilla/housies/README.md

 [x] if we have reviews for a house, how do you write another one?
 [x] in newHome query, need to do a 'insert if not exists' kinda dealio.
 [ ] do a big old sweep for weirdness on the front end cos theres heaps.
+[x] in getting reviews, need to do a join with members on memberid, and get firstname and last name.
+[x] Review, get a timestamp when it gets created.

 ### BUGS
 [ ] say you want to write a review, then log into fb, the alertish box asking if you want to is still there.